 The impact of COVID-19 on the hospitality industry has been devastating for many business owners.
 Among the hardest hit has been the restaurant industry.
-Many establishments had to operate at half capacity while others had to shut down completely.
-Now after 18 months, many restaurants are reopening and ready to serve the public once again.
-But restaurant owners across the country are facing another obstacle, labor shortages.
+Many establishments had to operate at half capacity, while others had to shut down completely.
+After 18 months, many restaurants are reopening and ready to serve the public again.
+But restaurant owners across the country are facing another obstacle: labor shortages.

-While many workers have a myriad of reasons why they choose not to return to the restaurant industry, business owners must prepare for those who are ready.
-Moving forward, training will be the key to getting restaurants back on track, especially during this time of COVID-19.
-So, if you are a new business owner or a restaurant manager looking to improve the onboarding and training process during these unprecedented times.
-Here are some tips on how to prepare a training manual built for success.
+While many workers have reasons why they chose not to return to the restaurant industry, business owners must prepare for those who are ready for work.
+Training will be the key to getting restaurants back on track, especially during COVID-19.
+If you are a new business owner or a restaurant manager looking to improve the onboarding and training process during these unprecedented times, here are some tips on how to prepare a training manual built for success.

 What Is a Restaurant Training Manual?

-A restaurant training manual educates employees on the rules, regulations, and guidelines of your establishment.
-Primarily this document instructs both new and existing staff members on how standard procedures and processes should be performed to ensure the success of the restaurant.
-Training manuals can include a wide range of information from the restaurant’s mission to service standards, to onboarding new hires, to the use of software and systems, safety protocols, employee conduct and so much more.
+A restaurant training manual educates employees on your establishment’s rules, regulations, and guidelines.
+Primarily, this document instructs new and existing staff members on how standard procedures and processes should be performed to ensure the restaurant’s success.
+Training manuals can include a wide range of information, from the restaurant’s mission to service standards, onboarding new hires, software and systems, safety protocols, employee conduct, and so much more.
 The purpose of this document is to provide structure and organization so the restaurant can maintain consistent operations.

 How to Prepare for a Restaurant Training Manual

 Preparing a restaurant training manual is an ongoing process.
-It requires constant attention to improving procedures already in place, as well as enforcing solutions to future problems that may affect restaurant operations.
-For those who are new to the restaurant business, remember a training manual is a technical document.
-So, it must be useful and understood by your entire team.
+It requires constant attention to improving procedures already in place and enforcing solutions to future problems that may affect restaurant operations.
+Remember that a training manual is a technical document for those new to the restaurant business.
+So, it must be helpful to, and understood by, your entire team.
 Otherwise, your staff will underperform, resulting in miscommunications, confusion, and failure to meet business goals.
 When creating a training manual, keep in mind how you will structure the document and the content you will put in it.
 First, let’s start with the structure.

 To communicate effectively, use language that is simple to follow.
 The information you are providing must be clear and concise.
 Employees are more receptive to performing tasks correctly if the directions are easy to follow.
-Also, it’s best to use an active voice to avoid any confusion for the reader.
-Do not overwhelm users with too much information.
+Also, it’s best to use an active voice to avoid confusing the reader.
+Refrain from overwhelming users with too much information.
 Make sure you are direct and straight to the point.

 A training manual should have a natural flow so it’s easy to digest.
 Knowing basic document types and style guides will help with the sequence of your manual.
-Elements like section summaries, white space, headings, and more can guide a worker through the manual with ease.
+Elements like section summaries, white space, and headings can easily guide a worker through the manual.

-There are times where the best way to describe something is to provide a visual.
-Whether there is too much information, or you are trying to convey something complex, visualizations can get the job done.
-There may be a time where you are at a loss for words so using a video, image, illustration, graphic, screenshots, flowcharts, diagram, or table will suffice.
+Sometimes, the best way to describe something is to provide a visual.
+Visualizations can get the job done if there is too much information or you are trying to convey something complex.
+There may be a time when you are at a loss for words, so using a video, image, illustration, graphic, screenshots, flowcharts, diagram, or table will suffice.

 Identifying your audience will help you determine the best training solutions.
 How you will address and train a workforce of millennials may differ from a staff that may be older or a culturally diverse staff.
 For example, selecting training tools with a younger work staff may be interactive and take on a more eLearning approach.
 Understand your audience to determine whether knowledge-based articles, online training courses, digital platforms, or the employee handbook best suit their training needs.

 Getting feedback from your team will help you understand whether the procedures and processes you have in place work or if they are a hindrance.
-For instance, how you onboard a new hire pre-COVID-19 may differ from now.
+For instance, how you onboard a new hire pre-COVID-19 may differ from how you do so now.
 You may even do a better job now because of the feedback from other team members.
-With proper data collection, you can scale and improve future training manuals as your business grows.
+Proper data collection allows you to scale and improve future training manuals as your business grows.
 Data collection may include questionnaires, surveys, interviews, and other methods.

-If you have an idea of how you want your training manual to be, but don’t know how to create it, get help from a technical writer.
-They are trained to develop and create training material and a wide range of other documentation.
+If you have an idea of how you want your training manual to be but don’t know how to create it, get help from a technical writer.
+They are trained to develop and produce training material and various other documentation.
 With the assistance of one, you can have your training manual ready for all the new applicants waiting to work at your restaurant.

 What Should Be Included in a Restaurant Training Manual?